BridgesLab/PrecisionNutrition/Human Genetics/mr-calcium-validation.html.md

 ## Purpose

 To validate SNPs for calcium GWAS using those identified using UK Biobank.
-This script can be found in /Users/davebrid/Documents/GitHub/PrecisionNutrition/Human Genetics and was most recently run on Fri Oct 10 15:53:59 2025
+This script can be found in /Users/davebrid/Documents/GitHub/PrecisionNutrition/Human Genetics and was most recently run on Tue Oct 14 10:32:49 2025

 ## Data Entry